 Here’s an example of one of our projects in Paso Robles, California.
 This was a remarkable transformation!
 The homeowners wanted an in-law suite.
 They converted their laundry room into a sophisticated full bathroom and laundry combo.
 The greige pebbles tie their new shower and flooring together with the wood cabinets.

 Not only are tile colors becoming more diverse, their shapes and patterns are changing, too.
 There are so many tiles from which to choose for bathroom walls and floors you may find yourself overwhelmed.
 Talk with your contractor or interior decorator if you need input.

 Shapes and patterns include chevron, hexagon, herringbone, subway tiles, smaller squares, weaves, Moroccan patterns, and more.
 Combine earth tones with a creative pattern for a unique look that’s all you.
 Options include floral themes, Art-Deco-inspired designs, geometric configurations, and everything in between.
 When you use earth tones with a three-dimensional surface you add visual texture.
-When it comes to bathrooms, wall and floor tiles are one of the most popular choices now and for future.
+In the past, present, and future, bathrooms with wall and floor tiles will remain popular.

 Long & Narrow Subway Tiles

 Subway tiles have been around for a while, but this year it’s all about unique shapes.
 So, if you want a sleek, ultra-modern bathroom, then try long narrow subway tiles.
 Use them to accentuate a wall and create a different dimension to your bathroom.
 With larger tile planks and graphic patterns, you can give your bathroom an individualized look that reflects your unique style.